OutSystems/docs-support/src/security/develop-secure-apps/redirects-forwarders-vulnerabilities.md

 en_title: 06 Protecting OutSystems apps from redirects forwarders vulnerabilities
 ---

-# Protecting Outsystems Apps From Redirects / Forwarders Vulnerabilities
+# Protecting OutSystems Apps From Redirects / Forwarders Vulnerabilities

 Attackers can trick users by taking advantage of unvalidated redirects or forwarders.
 In these cases victims trust your URL but are redirected to a malicious site.